 So, when working with these products or with similar products; a degree of caution should be exercised so as to avoid unnecessary injuries or accidents.

 Hammerhead worms are a predatory species of flatworm that prey on earthworms, slugs, mollusks, and other hammerhead worms.
-They are highly toxic, containing a powerful neurotoxin which they secrete to paralyze their prey.
+They are highly toxic, containing a powerful neurotoxin that they secrete to paralyze their prey.

 Consumption is performed by dissolving the prey in enzymes and then slurping it up like a milkshake (yuck).
 Hammerhead worms are also close to immortal – chopping them up only results in more worms.